ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-veraison/_index.md

 minutes_to_complete: 30

 who_is_this_for: This Learning Path is for developers who would like to learn about attestation in confidential computing, using Arm’s Confidential Computing Architecture (CCA).
-It will provide you with some practical, hands-on experience with the data formats and workflows associated with attestation, which will help to provide you with a joined-up understanding of the many separate documents and specifications that exist on this topic.

 learning_objectives:
     - Describe the importance of attestation for confidential computing.